 Inflation is not an event.
 Inflation is not a crisis or tragedy that happens from time to time by accident that we need to react to.
 In a modern economy like ours, inflation is constant, incessant and relentless.
 There may be periods of high inflation for a time, or low inflation like right now, but in my opinion you can pretty much count on an average of at least 3% inflation every year forever and should have a plan where you experiment with and see the impact of higher rates on your finances.
 Some years it is lower, some higher, but it does not stop, year after year.

 Inflation compounds.
-This is so important because 2% to 3% sounds small, but over time it is tremendous.
+This is so important because 3% or so sounds small, but over time it is tremendous.
 I covered compounding here.

 Last but not least, and maybe most significantly, inflation means we all live with financial risk, no matter how we invest or even if we don’t invest at all and hold cash.
 In fact holding cash may be the riskiest choice of all, as it has a guaranteed loss of unknown magnitude.
 The magnitude of the loss that comes with holding cash (inflation rate) is impossible to predict, or in other words, is a risk.